 Why Email Marketing is Key to Success of your Business

 If you want to promote, monetize and grow your business then you must know 2 words- Email Marketing.
 In the tech world, it is not given much importance but it can literally do wonders for your business.

 It is popularly believed that it is email marketing is the single most successful way to convert leads and potential customers into clients.
 Following are a couple of points about why email marketing works:

-60% of people subscribe business mail list is to receive the promotions and special offers.
+- 60% of people who subscribe to business mail list is to receive promotions and special offers.

 Choose the right email marketing tool

 There ‘n’ number of email marketing tools in the market.
 But you need to pick the one you’re comfortable to use and works the best for your business.
 Following are couple of commonly used email marketing tools: